What Is ATM Fraud?

 Do not allow waiters, cashiers or anyone else to take your debit card out of your sight.
 Ask that the card be swiped in your presence, preferably by you.
 Make sure your card is swiped only one time.

 Monitor your bank balance while you travel.
-Be sure to do this in a secure way; do not use a public computer or open wireless network to access bank balance information, and do not use a cell phone to call for balance information.
-You can sometimes check your balance on your ATM receipt.
+Be sure to do this in a secure way.
+Do not use a public computer or open wireless network to access bank balance information, and do not use a cell phone to call for balance information.

 Check for text, email and voice mail messages from your bank on a regular basis so that you do not miss fraud notification alerts.